s-macias/holberton-system_engineering-devops/0x00-shell_basics/README.md

 16-clean_emacs deletes all files in the current working directory that end with the character ~.
 17-tree creates the directories welcome/, welcome/to/ and welcome/to/holberton in the current directory.
-18-commas  lists all the files and directories of the current directory, separated by commas (,).
+18-commas  lists all the files and directories of the current directory, separated by commas (,). holberton.mgc - magic file used with the command file to detect Holberton data files.
+Holberton data files always contain the string HOLBERTON at offset 0.